Thelma Dumpit-Murillo

 Thelma Dumpit-Murillo is a Filipino journalist and broadcaster.
 She is the eldest daughter of La Union Representative Tomas M. Dumpit.

 Education

 Dumpit graduated from Maryknoll College (now Miriam College) with a Bachelor of Arts degree major in Mass Communication.
 She also holds a master's degree in National Security Administration from the National Defense College of the Philippines where she was a scholar and consistent Dean's Lister.
 She is also a Lopez Jaena fellow from the University of the Philippines College of Mass Communication.

-In 2005, she took up the Command and General Staff Course CL46 at the AFP Command and General Staff College successfully completing the prescribed program on March 20, 2006 whose batch included Education Secretary Jesli Lapus among others.
+In 2005, she took up the Command and General Staff Course CL46 at the AFP Command and General Staff College successfully completing the prescribed program on March 20, 2006, whose batch included Education Secretary Jesli Lapus.
 The CGSC is an Executive Leadership Program and in fact, is a prerequisite for promotion for military officials to the rank of General.